wbbradley/ace/README.md

 Type-based polymorphism exists at compile time in the ability to use type variables which are re-bound per function invocation.
 At run-time, there are a couple different notions of polymorphism.
-First, Zion supports sum types by allowing the declaration of types with multiple data constructors.
+First, Cider supports sum types by allowing the declaration of types with multiple data constructors.
 This then relies on `match` statements (pattern matching) to branch on the run-time value.
 This form of polymorphism may feel unfamiliar to folks coming from "OOP" languages that rely on inheritance and/or abstract classes with any number of derived implementations.

-Since Zion treats functions as values and allows closure over function definitions (`fn`), you can `return` new behaviors as functions.
+Since Cider treats functions as values and allows closure over function definitions (`fn`), you can `return` new behaviors as functions.
 Users of those functions will get statically checked run-time varying behavior (aka run-time polymorphism).
 For example, the `Iterable` type-class requires the definition